Parthiv-2020/D_level_triggered_FF/README.md

 ## Description

-In an SR flip flop, the condition S=R=1 generating invalid state is undesirable.
+In an SR flip flop, the condition S=R=1 generatinginvalid state is undesirable.
 To avoid this condition, a not gate is placed between the S and R inputs.
-The result is SR flip flop is converted into a D flip-flop (data flip-flop or delay flip-flop).
-Here, the data is fed at the D input.
-The circuit consists of 3 PMOS and 3 NMOS transistors.
-When CLK=1 and D=0 ,VGS for M1 is +ve and hence M1 is on which in turn short circuits the source and drain terminals of M1.
-As a result, source of M1 will be at 0 level and gate of M2 will be at 5V as CLK=1 due to which VGS for M2 is +ve thereby M2 will be in off state.
-Hence input to CMOS inverter consisting of M3 and M4 is 0, therefore M3 will be in on state and M4 will be in off state thereby Qbar =1.
-This in turn turns off M5 and turns on M6, hence final output Q = 0.
-Similarlycircuit can be verified for other combinations.
+Theresult is SR flip flop is converted into a D flip-flop(data flip-flop or delay flip-flop).
+Here, the data is fedat the D input.
+The circuit consists of 5 PMOS and 5 NMOS transistors.
+In this reference circuit diagram, M1,M2,M5,M7 and M8 are PMOS transistors and M3,M4,M6,M9 and M10 are NMOS transistors.
+D input is fed simultaneously to both M1 and M4.M5 and M6 forms CMOS inverter.
+Output of second stage is Q, output of last stage is Qbar.
+When CLK=0, output Q remains in its previous state.
+WhenCLK=1 and D=1 ,Q=1.In the same lines when CLK=1 and D=0, Q=0.

 ## eSim EDA Tool